 I’ve wanted to have the gear necessary to write this article for more than a year.
 I’m looking forward to sharing what I’ve learned.

-The absolute fastest storage you can have is that which is directly connected to your computer.
+The absolute fastest and most consistently-performing storage you can have is that which is directly connected to your computer.
 No shared storage comes close.
 As well, the least expensive storage you can have, on a per user basis, is also that which is directly connected.

 The fewer users on the network, the faster data transfer speeds will be, up to the maximum speed of the communications protocol.

-For many of us, though, the ability to quickly share files within a workgroup is an equally high priority.
-In fact, we are willing to trade off raw speed for the flexibility of file sharing.
+For many of us, the ability to quickly share files within a workgroup is an equal priority to performance.
+In fact, we are often willing to trade off raw speed for the flexibility of file sharing.
 Sharing requires a server connected to each computer via Ethernet.

 Ethernet was first “created in 1973 by a team at Xerox Corporation’s Palo Alto Research Center (Xerox PARC) in California.
 The team, led by American electrical engineer Robert Metcalfe, sought to create a technology that could connect many computers over long distances.
 Metcalfe later forged an alliance between Xerox, Digital Equipment Corporation, and Intel Corporation, creating a 10-megabit-per-second (Mbps) standard, which was ratified by the Institute of Electrical and Electronics Engineers (IEEE).”
 (Britannica.com)